Delhi Sands flower-loving fly: Threats

-Invasive Vegetation
+Invasive vegetation

 Invasive exotic vegetation severely degrades or eliminates the habitat of the Delhi Sands flower-loving fly.
-Non-native plants of concern include Russian thistle (Salsola tragus), horehound (Marrubium vulgare), mustard (Brassica tournefordi), cheeseweed (Malva parviflora), and many species of introduced gasses such as ripgut (Bromus diandrus) and red brome (Bromusmadritensis ssp. rubens).
+Non-native plants of concern include Russian thistle (Salsola tragus), horehound (Marrubium vulgare), mustard (Brassica tournefordi), cheeseweed (Malva parviflora), and many species of introduced grasses such as ripgut (Bromus diandrus) and red brome (Bromus madritensis ssp. rubens).
 These plants likely alter the amount of soil moisture or make the substrate physically unsuitable for the survival of the Delhi Sands flower-loving fly and other native subterranean invertebrates.
 The diversity and abundance of arthropods have been found to be significantly reduced or absent in coastal dune areas containing exotic plants versus areas with native vegetation.

-Cow Manure Dumping
+Cow manure dumping

 Tons of cow manure from local dairies have been dumped on several sites containing restorable habitat for the Delhi Sands flower-loving fly, often apparently without permission of the landowners.
 The manure smothers the animals, plants, and habitat where it is dumped.
 The manure also provides high levels of nutrients for invasive exotic plants, such as cheeseweed (Malva parviflora).
 The organic matter and nutrients can only be removed at large expense over a long time period.
 Restoration of manured sites, although possible, is of the lowest priority, even though manured sites under powerline rights-of-way would otherwise provide ideal habitat.

-Recovery Units
+Recovery units

 Areas known to be inhabited by the Delhi Sands flower-loving fly or areas that contain restorable habitat for the animal have been grouped into three Recovery Units based on geographic proximity, similarity of habitat, and potential genetic exchange.
 These three recovery units are: Ontario Recovery Unit, Jurupa Recovery Unit, and Colton Recovery Unit.
 Each recovery unit includes occupied habitat containing one or more populations of the Delhi Sands flower-loving fly and/or restorable habitat for at least one population.
 The occupied and restorable habitat in the recovery units includes only those areas that contain Delhi Series soils.
 The distribution of historical records suggests that the fly occurred extensively throughout these three units.
 Note that the recovery units do not include residential and commercial development, nor areas that have otherwise been permanently altered by human actions.